Dhull442/Unattended-ubuntu16.04-install/README.md

 d-i debian-installer/exit/halt                              boolean     false d-i debian-installer/exit/poweroff                          boolean     true

-# setup firstrun script
+# setup firstrun script. (these scripts will run just after installation, uncomment if you want to use)
-#d-i preseed/late_command                                    string 		 <scripts to be run after installation>
+#d-i preseed/late_command                                    string
 </pre></code>
 As the file is self explanatory, you can easily understand and change the parameteres.
 ## Create new iso file